ChrisTheBaron/node-json-logic/README.md

-# node-json-loic
+# node-json-logic
 Package for expressing logical operations in JSON.
-Useful for storing logicalprocedures in a database.
+Useful for storing logical procedures in a database.
 ## Examples of use
 ```javascript
 var JSONMath = require('json-logic');